afrind/draft-rush/draft-kpugin-rush.md

 ID

 Payload:
-: application and version specific data that can be used by server.
+: application and version specific data that can be used by the server.
 OPTIONAL

 This frame is used by the client to initiate broadcasting.
 The client can start sending other frames immediately after "Connect frame" without waiting